DAV Coin Price Reaches $0.0002 on Exchanges (DAV)

 - UNI COIN (UNI) traded flat against the dollar and now trades at $0.90 or 0.00010407 BTC.

-DAV Coin is a coin.
-Its genesis date was October 30th, 2017.
+DAV Coin (CRYPTO:DAV) is a coin.
+It launched on October 30th, 2017.
 DAV Coin’s total supply is 1,380,276,938 coins and its circulating supply is 691,710,113 coins.
+The official message board for DAV Coin is medium.com/davnetwork.
+DAV Coin’s official Twitter account is @DavorCoin.
 The Reddit community for DAV Coin is /r/DAVNetwork and the currency’s Github account can be viewed here.
-DAV Coin’s official website is dav.network.
-DAV Coin’s official Twitter account is @DavorCoin.
-The official message board for DAV Coin is medium.com/davnetwork.
+The official website for DAV Coin is dav.network.

 DAV Coin Coin Trading